Share this post on:

 5. Java

-It might be the most populous island in the world, with around 140 million residents, but Java has plenty of places to escape the crush.
+It might be the most populous island in the world, but Java has plenty of places to escape the crowds.
 There are 12 national parks to explore – including Unesco-listed Ujung Kulon – and volcanoes – including Bromo and Merapi – to hike up.

-Java is also home to the world’s biggest Buddhist temple, Borobudur, with its intricate lattice stupas set among paddy fields.
-It’s often crowded, so consider lesser-known sites such as Pawon, Mendut, Plaosan Lor and Kalasan, which retain an air of contemplation and peace.
+Java is home to the world’s largest Buddhist temple, Borobudur, with its intricate lattice stupas set among paddy fields.

 6. Bali